 "Poor old pangolins are a bit of a forgotten species.
 There's been a lot of attention to the big iconic animals — elephants, rhinos, tigers — but not much attention to pangolins."

-Last year the new Pangolin Specialist Group of the International Union for the Conservation of Nature's Species Survival Commission held its first meeting to discuss how to protect the animals.
+In 2013, the new Pangolin Specialist Group of the International Union for the Conservation of Nature's Species Survival Commission held its first meeting to discuss how to protect the animals.

 One of the group's goals is to reduce demand for pangolins by raising awareness of their plight and making the animals seem more "charismatic," which could prove difficult for a species often described as a "walking artichoke."